massive-oss/minject/README.md

 ### Defining injection points

 Dependency bindings can be injected into an object using constructor, setter, property or method injection (or a combination of these).
-Setter, property and method injection require metadata for all injections to be added to the injectee class, whereas you only need to add metadata for named dependencies when using constructor injection:
+Constructor, Setter, property and method injection require metadata for all injections to be added to the injectee class.

 	@inject

 and for injecting named dependencies

 	@inject('NamedDependency')

+When using basic constructor injections

+	@inject public function new(foo:Bar, beautiful:Flower) { ... }

 When using named dependencies for constructor injection, the metadata has to be placed before the constructor method.